tikimcfee/polpiella.dev/src/pages/scripting-in-swift-github-hooks.md

 ---
-title: "Scripting with Swift: Github Hooks"
+title: "Scripting in Swift: Github Hooks"
-slug: "scripting-with-swift-github-hooks"
+slug: "scripting-in-swift-github-hooks"
 excerpt: "Using Swift as to write a pre-commit-msg git hook so that adding ticket numbers to a commit message can be automated."
 date: "2022-04-03T12:00:00.322Z"
 readtime: "8"